 Craven loyalty to alliance solidarity is being repeated today, this time in the name of the Australia-US alliance.
 Hosting US run facilities like Pine Gap, permitting US marines to be stationed in Darwin, engaging in military exercises like Talisman Sabre, while all the time egging on the Trump administration in its confrontation with China, is once again putting Australia’s security at risk.

-Given the current restrictions applying to public gatherings, we invite you to peruse a selection of Anzac Day reflections and activities that have mainly been held at the Marrickville Peace Park in previous years.
+Returning to this year’s Anzac Day commemorations, given the current restrictions applying to public gatherings, we invite you to peruse a selection of local Anzac Day reflections and activities that have mainly been held at the Marrickville Peace Park in previous years.